 - A list describing your work samples.
 These descriptions should include the titles and completion dates of each sample.
 If appropriate for the art form, please also include the medium and the approximate dimensions of each work.

-◦ one digital promotional image of you or your group.
-The image should be high quality and suitable for printing in the Roster booklet.
+- One to three digital promotional images of you or your group.
+The image should be in JPEG format and at least 72dpi.

-◦ a document containing your (or your group’s) name and contact information, followed by a short description of your group and the types of programs you offer.
-The description should not exceed 200 words in length.
+- A document containing your (or your group’s) name and contact information, followed by a short description of your group and the types of programs you offer.
+The description should not exceed 500 words in length.
 When writing your description, please review the current Roster for examples.
-Save this document as a Microsoft Word or text file on the disc.

 - One set of your current promotional materials.
 This can include copies of newsletters, current brochures, flyers, or links to websites or other web-based items.